Adopting a Rescue Animal - What to Know Before Becoming a Foster Parent

 Returning an animal during the trial period is not shameful.
 Forcing a poor fit and eventually re-surrendering the animal is far worse.
 Rescue organizations expect some trial returns and view them as part of the process of finding each animal's optimal home.

 Adopting a rescue requires preparation and patience, but the joy and bond that follow are immeasurable.
+Start by browsing local shelter websites and checking adoption event schedules.
+Visiting in person and meeting animals is the first step toward your decision.
 Prepare the environment, allow time, and budget for medical care to give your new companion the best start.